zanata/zanata.github.io/_posts/2001-01-07-podir-example.md

 This document presents an example of a Zanata project with type `podir`.
 It assumes that you have already created a project and a version (See [Project Creation]({{ site.url }}/help/projects/create-version) ).

 Podir projects consist of multiple source files (.pot) in a common source directory, and several translation files (.po) located in their corresponding locale's directory.
-Below is a tipical directory structure for a Podir project:
+Below is a typical directory structure for a Podir project:

 ```bash
 project-name